What causes a heart murmur?

 What are the different types of murmurs?

-All murmurs are analyzed for pitch, frequency, and duration.
+All murmurs are analyzed for location, pitch, frequency, and duration.
 They are also graded according to how loud they are (on a scale of 1 to 6 with 1 being very faint and 6 being very loud).

 Types of murmurs include:

 Systolic murmur.
-This occurs during a heart muscle contraction.
+This happens during a heart muscle contraction.
 Systolic murmurs are divided into ejection murmurs (due to blood flow through a narrowed vessel or irregular valve) and regurgitant murmurs (backward blood flow into one of the chambers of the heart).